vapaoher/guide-to-cryptocurrency-lecture/PITCHME.md

 1. What is Cryptocurrency?
 2. How do I get started using it?
-3. Why should you use Cryptocurrency?
+3. How do I protect myself?

 ---